angelofgdsantos/angelofgdsantos/README.md

 * 🙋🏽‍♂️ I am Angelo
 * I am from 🇧🇷
 * A PhD candidate in Economics at the University of Houston 👨🏽‍🎓
-* My research interests are: Development and Environmental 📚
+* My research interests are development and environmental economics 📚
 * I love python 🐍 hiking 🥾 and soccer ⚽

 ## Current projects: